 This document aims to explain and describe the curriculum at Cromford Primary School to all those involved with the school.
-It outlines what we teach, how we teach and how we organise the curriculum in light of our subject specific and other relevant policies (eg Behaviour, Equal Opportunities etc.), in line with our School Vision and Aims.
+It outlines what we teach, how we teach and how we organise the curriculum in light of our subject specific and other relevant policies, in line with our School Vision and Aims.